mbsimonovic/terraform-aws-service-catalog/modules/tls-scripts/core-concepts.md

 --upload-to-iam
 ```

+Check `/tmp/vault-blueprint/modules/private-tls-cert/` for output cert files.
+If you used the above example, you should see `ca.crt.pem`, `my-app.crt.pem`, and `my-app.key.pem.kms.encrypted`.

 [back to readme](README.adoc#running)

 ## How do I use Docker to download CA public keys for validating RDS TLS connections?